Study: Racial disparities in Vermont police traffic stops

 Black and Hispanic drivers also were more likely than white drivers to get traffic tickets versus warnings, and black drivers were twice as likely as white drivers to be arrested after stops, the study said.

-“Almost all of the agencies in our study exhibit disparities in traffic policing to one degree or another,” said study co-author Stephanie Seguino, a professor in the UVM Department of Economics.
+“Almost all of the agencies in our study exhibit disparities in traffic policing to one degree or another,” said study co-author Stephanie Seguino, a professor in the university’s Department of Economics.
 “In other words, the results are not uniquely attributable to one or two agencies, but it’s really a widespread problem in terms of policing.”

 Most Read Stories